-Do not use this appliance if any part of it has been under water.
+Do not use this appliance if any part has been under water.
 The possible damage to a flooded appliance can be extensive and present numerous safety hazards.
-Any appliance that has been under water must be replaced
+Immediately call a qualified service technician to inspect the boiler and to replace any part of the control system and any gas control which has been under water.